 - Remove the short ribs and whisk a cornstarch slurry into the remaining gravy to thicken it up.
 Then serve!

 What to serve with short ribs

-We served the short ribs in these photos with our favorite mashed potatoes, but they’re great with just about anything!
+We served the short ribs in these photos with fluffy mashed potatoes, but they're great with just about anything!
 Some of our favorite sides and additions:

 These short ribs are also great with pasta (use whatever noodles you have on hand!), rice, grits, or farro!